lakmeer/simple-livescript-tetris/readme.md

 ## Todo

-- Scoring.
-Currently counts lines but a system like on the Gameboy is planned.
 - Full-clear bonus
 - Alternative renderers.
 Part of this exercise is to disconnect the renderer and game logic as much as possible - it should be possbile to totally swap